jaredonnell/node_app.sh/README.md

 # node_app.sh
 A simple bash script to create the files and directories needed for a basic node app; includding snippits for starting code inside the files.
+The script was designed to be ran inside a bash terminal in vs code, however, for the file to be executable across all directories I found the best solution was to use "chmod u+x node_app.sh".
+The script will then be able to be called using some from of "../node_app.sh" replacing the starting path with the files path realative to your current directory.